PCSEAIML-25/MP3-Find-Face/README.md

-# photo-organizer
+# Face-Find

 ## Overview

-Photo organizer App is a Python tool that uses facial recognition to effortlessly organize your photo collection.
+Face-Find App is a Python tool that uses facial recognition to effortlessly organize your photo collection.
 Simply choose a reference photo, select the folder to sort, and designate a destination folder.
 The app leverages GPU acceleration for optimal speed, ensuring efficient photo management.
 Simplify your image sorting with it.

 ## Table of Contents